kjac/NoCode.DeliveryApi/README.md

 ## Deployment

-The package maintains a configuration file with all filters and sorters at `/umbraco/NoCodeDeliveryApi/configuration.json`.
-When Umbraco starts up, this file is read and any changes are synchronized to the Umbraco database.
+The package maintains a few configuration files with all filters and sorters at `/umbraco/NoCodeDeliveryApi/`.
+When Umbraco starts up, these files are read and any changes are synchronized to the Umbraco database.

-If you have multiple Umbraco environments, you can deploy filters and sorters automatically between environments by including the file in your Umbraco deployment.
+If you have multiple Umbraco environments, you can deploy filters and sorters automatically between environments by including these files in your Umbraco deployment.

 > [!NOTE]
 > In load-balanced setups, the file is only ever handled by the "Publisher" instance.